-You’re finally launching your Shopify store after all your hard work.
-It’s exciting, but can quickly become overwhelming.
+You’re finally launching your Shopify store after all the hard work you put into it.
+It’s exciting but can quickly become overwhelming.

 A million thoughts run through your mind.
 You aren’t sure you’ve completed everything necessary for a smooth launch day.
 Are all of your products loaded correctly?
 Have you created a marketing plan to promote your store?
 Does your website look trustworthy?

-Instead of running around aimlessly, entertaining every frantic thought, take a methodical approach to your launch.
+Instead of running around aimlessly as you start a business, entertaining every frantic thought, take a methodical approach to your launch.
 Ease your mind and stay organized with this handy Shopify store launch checklist.